A software tool for localizing mobile games and applications automatically.

 In this document we will tell you more about this new innovative tool and how you can benefit from it.

-Product: any java mobile game/application.
+Product: any Android, Java, iOS, windows Mobile, blackberry mobile game/application.
 Usually the Product includes more than one Binary in order to be compatible with wide range of Handsets.

 Localization: is the process of translating a Product to a new language.
 This process involves translating all text to the new language and in some cases changing some of the images or resources.

-Source-code: is the java source code that was written by the developer of the Product.
+Source-code: is the Java/Java ME/C#/Swift/Objective C source code that was written by the developer of the Product.
 Once this code is compiled and packaged, it will produce several Binaries representing the Product.

 Handset: a mobile handset (cell phone) that can run Java.
 It’s either MIDP1 or MIDP2 device.
 The solution will support Mophun, Symbian, ExEn handsets in the future.